 A consummate family man, Madia carries on the tradition of warmth and hospitality learned from his mother, Clara, and her twin sister Rita.
-Their deeply instilled sense of values imparted a dedication to charitable involvement, most notably his commitment to the Alex’s Lemonade Stand Foundation for pediatric cancer research.
+Their deeply instilled sense of values imparted a dedication to charitable involvement, most notably his commitment to Alex’s Lemonade Stand Foundation for pediatric cancer research.

 For his first project, Blackbird, Madia forged a partnership with Executive Chef Paul Kahan that would ultimately lead to some of Chicago's most ground-breaking and memorable dining establishments.

 Another masterful stroke was the appointment of architect and interior designer Thomas Schlesser, with whom Madia formed a long-lasting creative partnership and diverse collection of award-winning spaces.

 At Blackbird, Madia set out to challenge the old-guard formality of fine dining, while crafting a world-class restaurant experience.
 Madia’s vision effectively impacted the international culinary and design communities, earning him a James Beard nomination for Outstanding Restaurant Graphics in 2001.